 best things to do in Marrakesh

-Take a wander around the historic residence of f Thami El Glaoui and see the rooms where the likes of Winston Churchill and Charlie Chaplin visited.
-The Carved stuccos are just so ornate and well worth seeing.
+Wander around Thami El Glaoui’s historic residence and see the rooms where Winston Churchill and Charlie Chaplin visited.
+The Carved stuccos are ornate and well worth seeing.

 best things to do in Marrakesh